-The Employer Recruiting Policy is established to outline the eligibility of employers to utilize the resources at St. Joseph’s College Office of Career Development and Engagement.
+The Employer Recruiting Policy is established to outline the eligibility of employers to utilize the resources at St. Joseph's University, New York's Office of Career Development and Engagement.
 The office follows the Principles of Professional Practice as set forth by the National Association of Colleges and Employers (NACE).

 For more information, visit: naceweb.org/Knowledge/Principles/Principles_for_Professional_Practice.aspx?referal=knowledgecenter&menuID=203.